SPYR0999/A3R0CR4FT/README.md

   - ALEXANDRE BERGERON
   - ANTOINE GAZAILLE

-If you see any syntax, grammar or other errors, or you think improvements should be made in the documentation of this repository, please let us know and we'll change it.
+If you see any syntax, grammar or other mistakes, or you think improvements should be made in the documentation of this repository, please let us know and we'll change it.